UnderLogic/runtime-variables/Documentation~/src/custom-types.md

 ## References

-1. Create a new class that derives from `RuntimeReference<T, TVar>` where `T` should be the native type and `TVar` is the variable type.
+1. Create a new class that derives from `RuntimeReference<T, TVar>` where `T` should be the underlying type and `TVar` is the variable type.
 2. Ensure the new type is marked with the `Serializable` attribute, so it appears in the Inspector.
 3. Now you can use the reference in your components.